w3f/polkadot-wiki/docs/general/polkadot-v1.md

 The [Cross-Consensus Messaging Format (XCM)](../learn/learn-xcm.md) allows parachains to send messages of any type to each other.
-The shared security and validation logic of the relay chain provide the environment for trust-free message passing that opens up true interoperability.
+The shared security and validation logic of the relay chain provides the environment for trust-free message passing that opens up true interoperability.

 In order to interact with chains that want to use their own finalization process (e.g. Bitcoin), Polkadot has [bridges](../learn/learn-bridges.md) that offer two-way compatibility, meaning that